Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 **Network configuration**:

 The network configuration can be either of the presets `minimal` and `mainnet` or a `yaml` file.
-The custome configuration file can be passed as local file or remote config fetched via HTTP, e.g.:
+The custome configuration file can be passed as local file or remote config fetched via HTTP, for example:

 * `--network="minimal"`
 * `--network="mainnet"`